-message domain.
-The source of a message definition.
-For example, a domain of MRM identifies messages defined using the Control Center, a domain of NEON identifies messages created using the NEON user interfaces.
+- MRM, which identifies messages defined using the Control Center - NEONMSG, which identifies messages created using the NEONFORMATTER user interfaces. - XML, which identifies messages that are self-defining - BLOB, which identifies messages that are undefined message flow.

-message flow.
 A directed graph that represents the set of activities performed on a message or event as it passes through a broker.
 A message flow consists of a set of message processing nodes and message processing node connectors.